edwelker/website/content/posts/high-performance-css-code-design.md

 `.box {â€¦}<br></br>.box .header {â€¦}<br></br>.box .footer {â€¦}`

 Why not break the .box and .header/.footer chains apart?
-Here the .box class encapsulates the .header and .footer behaviors, hiding these names from the global scope and allowing the “header” and “footer” classnames to be used elsewhere.
+Here the .box class encapsulates the .header and .footer behaviors, hiding these names from the global scope and allowing the "header” and "footer” classnames to be used elsewhere.

 To those looking ahead to HTML5, you should already recognize how this pattern can be applied to section elements containing header and footer elements.

 ### Varying specificity

-By 2010, everyone should be aware that adding “style” attributes directly to HTML elements is a bad idea (and code smell).
+By 2010, everyone should be aware that adding "style” attributes directly to HTML elements is a bad idea (and code smell).
 What about everything else?

 Selectors that contain properties set as `!important` should be avoided because their specificity makes them difficult to override.